Friday, August 31, 2007

 Public health is reeling.
 Pollution has made cancer China’s leading cause of death, the Ministry of Health says.
 Ambient air pollution alone is blamed for hundreds of thousands of deaths each year.
 Nearly 500 million people lack access to safe drinking water.

 Chinese cities often seem wrapped in a toxic gray shroud.
-Only 1 percent of the country’s 560 million city dwellers breathe air considered safe by the
+Only 1 percent of the country’s 560 million city dwellers breathe air considered safe by the European Union.
+Beijing is frantically searching for a magic formula, a meteorological deus ex machina, to clear its skies for the 2008 Olympics.

 Environmental woes that might be considered catastrophic in some countries can seem commonplace in China: industrial cities where people rarely see the sun; children killed or sickened by lead poisoning or other types of local pollution; a coastline so swamped by algal red tides that large sections of the ocean no longer sustain marine life.